everx-labs/ever-cli/README.md

 List of possible parameters:

       --abi <ABI>                      File with contract ABI.
       --addr <ADDR>                    Contract address.
       --depool_fee <DEPOOL_FEE>        Value added to message sent to depool to cover it's fees (change will be returned).
       --keys <KEYS>                    File with keypair.
       --lifetime <LIFETIME>            Period of time in seconds while message is valid.
+      --local_run <LOCAL_RUN>          Enable preliminary local run before deploy and call commands.
       --no-answer <NO_ANSWER>          FLag whether to wait for depool answer when calling a depool function.
-      --no_local_run <NO_LOCAL_RUN>     Disable preliminary local run before deploy and call commands.
       --retries <RETRIES>              Number of attempts to call smart contract function if previous attempt was unsuccessful.
       --timeout <TIMEOUT>              Contract call timeout in ms.
       --url <URL>                      Url to connect.
       --delimiters <USE_DELIMITERS>    Use delimiters while printing account balance --wallet <WALLET>                Multisig wallet address.
 Used in commands which send internal messages through multisig wallets.
       --wc <WC>                        Workchain id.

 Also user can clear one or all parameters from the config file (it will set the default value for them if it is possible.